katiedavis/working-guide/APP.md

 other status and metrics information about connections made over your tunnel.
 It should something like this: ![image of ngrok](assets/ngrok.png)

-FYI: This basically takes whatever is running on `locahost:3000` and puts it on that `ngrok` url.
+👩🏻‍🏫: This basically takes whatever is running on `locahost:3000` and puts it on that `ngrok` url.
 You could send that url to a friend and they could take a look at your work, or you could use it as the URL in your Shopify Partner account!